APCSLowell/AsteroidsGame/README.md

 3. To create the `Ship` class you need to write a constructor and finish the "unfinished" `abstract` functions in `Floater`.
 4. When you are sketching out your ship on th [Spaceship design worksheet](https://drive.google.com/file/d/0Bz2ZkT6qWPYTRDJvNUJRdXFjNGs/view?usp=sharing) make sure the ship is centered at (0,0) and pointing to the right
 4. Don't declare any duplicate variables in your `Ship` class.
 You are inheriting all the variables you need from `Floater`
-5. Make sure your constructor initializes all 9 of the `protected` variables it inherits from `Floater`
+5. Make sure your `Spaceship` constructor initializes all 9 of the `protected` variables it inherits from `Floater`

 Samples of Student Work
 -----------------------